geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 " final ':edit!'' gets rid of [O]k, [L]oad prompt
 command!
 SW :execute ':silent :w !sudo tee % > /dev/null' | :edit!
 ```
+You will be thankful for this keymap the next time you labor over editing an HTML file and you forgot to put sudo on the commandline.

 ###### Key Mappings